-A student must continuously maintain satisfactory academic progress (SAP) toward completion of their degree program, regardless of their course load.
-SAP is defined as a 3.0 cumulative GPA for graduate students and a 2.5 cumulative GPA for undergraduate students.
+A student must continuously maintain satisfactory academic progress (SAP) toward completion of their degree program to remain in good academic standing, regardless of their course load.

+SAP is defined as a 3.0 cumulative GPA for graduate students and a 2.0 cumulative GPA for undergraduate students.
 A student must satisfy the criteria listed below to maintain continuous SAP.
-Any student who fails to maintain SAP will be notified by the Manager of Enrollment and Student Services and be placed on Academic Probation (AP).
+Any student who fails to maintain SAP will be notified by the Registrar and be placed on Academic Probation (AP).
+The notice will identify the requirements to be met by the student in order to be removed from Academic Probation.
+A copy of the notice will become part of the student's permanent file.